-The IRB relies on the Legal Counsel for the interpretations and applications of Colorado State law and the laws of any other jurisdiction as needed.
+The IRB relies on the Legal Counsel for the interpretations and applications of State and Federal law and regulation and the laws and regulations of other jurisdictions as needed.

 Chairperson of the IRB

 The IO will appoint a Chair and Vice Chair of the IRB to serve for renewable terms.
 Any change in appointment, including reappointment or removal, requires written notification.